Treblle/treblle-cli/README.md

 # Treblle CLI

-Get insights into your OpenAPI specifications and API using the Treblle CLI.
+API Insights scores your API using over 30 tests taken from standards and industry best practices across three categories:

+- **Design**: how well your API is structured.
+Is it a well-crafted ship, ready to withstand the rough seas of user demands and scalability?

+- **Performance**: does your API respond quickly?
+It's like checking the wind in your sails – are you moving swiftly and smoothly?

+- **Security**: how safe and secure is your API?
+It's akin to having a strong hull to protect against the stormy seas of cyber threats.

 <div align="center">
   <img src="https://assets.apiinsights.io/insights-CLI.png"/>
 </div>

 ## Overview

+Get insights into your OpenAPI specifications and API using the Treblle CLI.

 ```md
 The Treblle CLI tool.